remichartier/025_selfDrivingCarND_ROS_SystemIntegrationCapstone/WRITE-UP.md

 - Nothing special to comment on that.
 It is working as expected.
 The vehicle navigates until the end of the waypoints.

-## Stopping at the traffic line stop
+## Stopping at or before the traffic stop line

-- The stop line positions, provided by the `/traffic_light_config`, does not seem accurate, because on some traffic lights, if following those informations, vehicle stops sometimes few meters after the stop line position.
+- The stop line positions, provided by the `/traffic_light_config`, do not seem accurate, because on some traffic lights, if following those information data, vehicle would sometimes stop few meters after the stop line position.
 - I fixed this issue by stopping the car 13 way points before the closest waypoint of the stop line position.
 So sometimes the car would stop 1 or 2 meters before the stop line position, or sometimes it would stop at the line position.
 I think this innacuracy is largely due to lack of accuracy of the `/traffic_light_config` line position info.

 cf in `waypoint_updater.py` : Project lesson was suggesting to stop the car 2 waypoints before stop line.
 I had to increase to 12 waypoints in order to make sure it would stop before the stop line of every traffic line on this track and simulator.